guidouil/PicoCalcStuffs/README.md

 ## Popup

-A little test to make UI mostly with characters ans some rbox
+A little test to make UI mostly with print characters, also some rbox and text

 ![Popup screenshot](https://raw.githubusercontent.com/guidouil/PicoCalcStuffs/refs/heads/main/popup.bmp)